you-dont-need/You-Dont-Need-Lodash-Underscore/README.md

 ### _.isEmpty

-Checks if value is an empty object, collection, map, or set.
+Checks if value is an empty object or collection.

   ```js
   // Lodash